spieglt/FlyingCarpet/README.md

 + I need help testing on Linux and supporting non-Debian-based distributions!
 Currently only confirmed to work on Mint 18.

-+ After a successful transfer, Flying Carpet will attempt to rejoin you to your previous wireless networks.
-If there is an error midway through the process, this may fail.
++ Flying Carpet should rejoin you to your previous wireless network after a completed or canceled transfer.
+This will not happen if the program freezes, crashes, or if the windows is closed during operation.

 # Planned features:

 + Maybe warn about running as administrator upon start on Windows.

-+ Mac Only: Get rid of password prompt for removing Flying Carpet from preferred wireless networks list after transfer.

 + Replace `netsh wlan` with Native WiFi API on Windows.